-Sales of these securities will commence on November 18, 2020.
+Sales of these securities will commence on approximately November 18, 2019, within two days of the qualification of this offering.

 This Offering Circular follows the Offering Circular format.

 In the event that we become a reporting company under the Securities Exchange Act of 1934, we intend to take advantage of the provisions that relate to "Emerging Growth Companies" under the JOBS Act of 2012.
 See "Implications of Being an Emerging Growth Company.